NETWORK USER'S GUIDE

 export PRINTER=prism

-(Refer to section 4.2.4 explains how to save money when printing files.)
+(Refer to section 4.2.4 explains how to save paper when printing files.)

 I can't print my file, it's too big